ZHE-SAPI/UDASS/README.md

 ## 🗞️ News

 🎉 Our paper has been **accepted to IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**, 2025.
-Stay tuned for the journal version and updated DOI!
+Please stay tuned for the journal version and updated DOI!

 ---